exel80/YMLbook/README.md

 * Can see all books with one command.
 * Permissions & commands.

-Read more about this plugin from bukkit dev site, http://dev.bukkit.org/bukkit-plugins/ymlbook/
+YMLBook support continue in Spigotmc.org site, https://spigotmc.org/resources/ymlbook.8698/ Old Bukkit dev site, http://dev.bukkit.org/bukkit-plugins/ymlbook/

 Thank you for reading me :)